zjteoh/EmployeeApp/README.md

 Functionalities include adding and removing employees.
 Users can also view an employee's details.

+The application can be easily modified to be a "Todo list app" due to similarities.

 # Technologies used
 Firebase is used for authentication and database.